tianyi5309/DecToFrac/README.md

 # DecToFrac
-A little script that converts decimals to the simplest fraction
+A little script that converts decimals to the simplest fraction / root of a fraction.

 ### Features
-The script takes a string input of a decimal, then converts it into the simplest fraction (Rational) that rounds off to the decimal.
+The script takes a string input of a decimal, then converts it into the simplest fraction (Rational) or root of a fraction that rounds off to the decimal.

+A minimum amount of answers are returned (num_terms).

 Note that the fraction must be round off and not truncated.

 ### Details
-The script repeatedly flips the decimal part of the input, until the decimal part is close enough to 0.
+The script uses Euclidean Algorithm(EA) to decompose the numerator and denominator, until a fraction rounds off to the input.

 Then, the script rebuilds the original fraction.

-The precision (literal and percentage) is tracked throughout the computation and "close to 0" is defined as twice the precision (to take into account of inaccuracies).
-Also tests if the fraction actually rounds off to input.
+The script checks for various powers using dovetailing:

+T1 - EA on power 1
+T2 - EA on power 1, 2
+T3 - EA on power 1, 2, 3
+and so on...

 ### Changelog
 10 Aug - Initial commit